NamirHlivnjak/OS-/README.md

 Q2: Explain the purpose of a system call.
 There are different sets of system calls: list them and give at least 2 examples of a system call for each category.
 --- SYSTEM CALL ---
-            A system call is a method of communication between a running program and the operating system.
-It enables the user to make advantage of the operating system's services.
-C, C++, and assembly language processes are used in these system calls.
-Each system call has its unique name in each operating system.
-Each system call is assigned a unique number to identify it.
+           A system call is a way for a running software to communicate with the operating system.
+It allows the user to take advantage of the services provided by the operating system.
+These system calls use C, C++, and assembly language processes.
+Each operating system has its own name for each system call.
+To identify each system call, it is given a unique number.

 System calls: